hotdoy/reveal.js/README.md

 (the body tag could be a good choice.
 You could also put it on a loader you want to sync the reveal with.
 We really don't care.)

 ## More...
-Since the script runs AFTER everything is loaded, The affected elements will probably flash when this thing kicks off.
+Since the script runs AFTER everything is loaded, The affected elements are probably going to flash or move around when this thing kicks off.
 I suggest using reveal.js in conjunction with loading.js.
 A simple loader that just get the fuck out when done and give you access to simple page state like ```loading```, ```loaded``` and ```unloading``` so you can fake those ajax page transitions like a pro.